andanderson/Getting-Data/README.md

 To achieve the tidy.data file, the following steps were taken:

 * Both training and testing datasets were read and merged into a single file.
 * Only the variables related with the mean and standard deviation of the measurements were kept.
-The list of these variables and their descriptions can be found in the CODEBOOK FILE included in this repository.
+The list of these variables and their descriptions can be found in the Codebook.md included in this repository.
 * The file with the activities peformed by the participants was also included in the same dataset and labeled accordingly.
 * The identification of the participants (subjects) was also included in the dataset.
 * The resulting data was grouped by subject and activity to facilitate the visualization of the data.
-* The TIDY.DATA is file containing the resulting data after these steps were taken.
+* The tidy_data is file containing the resulting data after these steps were taken.
-* All the detailed description of the code used to peform the steps mentioned above are found in the CODE FILE.
+* All the detailed description of the code used to peform the steps mentioned above are found in the run_analysis.R file.